DeuxHuitHuit/page_lhandles/README.markdown

 In generating current-page URL in all languages, the `plh-page-parameters` template is called along the way to populate the URL with localised parameters.<br />
 So, on each page that has parameters, overload (define) this template with the contents you need.

-Because I'm using Multilingual Field, this is how my template looks like (nb. my page parameter is for `Title` field) in `events_title.xsl`:
+Because I'm using Multilingual Text, this is how my template looks like (NB: my page parameter is for `Title` field) in `events_title.xsl`:

     <xsl:template name="plh-page-parameters">
         <xsl:param name="languageCode" />